echatzidaki/Computer_Pointer_Controller/README.md

 ```

 ## Benchmarks
 The application build in a Linux VirtualBox vm.
-Virtual box does not support GPU connection.
+Virtual bos does not support GPU connection.
 The system used only the CPU.
 It is recommended to use VMWare to connect and run on the GPU.
 The CPU that was used is an Intel Core i3-8145U @2.1-2.3GHz with 8 GB RAM.
 The VirtualBox used half of CPU cores (2) and 4GB RAM.

 ## Results

 Inference time for FP32, FP16 and INT8 models.
-FP32-INT1 is the binary edition of face detection pretrained model.

 | Async - Model  |FP32-INT1 + FP16|  FP16 + FP16 | FP32-INT1 + FP16-INT8|
 | ----------- | ----------- | ----------- | ----------- |